 Any's Lifeforce Yoga is designed specifically for depression and anxiety.
 She has a number of books for yogis, both clients and therapists, and presents workshops and trainings.

 Absolute Beginner's Yoga - Joanne Spence

 Joanne's CD is for a range of yoga practitioners, but caters to the absolute beginner with gentleness and grace.
-(Plus - I'm in the credits... we were roommates and slept under the expansive Arizona stars together.)
+(Plus - Michelle's in the credits... they were roommates and slept under the expansive Arizona stars together.)

 The Highly Sensitive Person - Elaine Aaron

 Also - a blog of help and hope for the HSP

 For those who have been told they are too sensitive - perhaps there is something wonderful about you...

 A website full of inspiration, compassion, and support.

 Guardians of Being - Eckhart Tolle & Patrick McDonnell

 Our pets can be our spiritual teachers.